nicolaneo/loan_default_dataset/README.md

 Evaluating long-term fairness in mortgage applications when predicting default.

 The "year_approved_only.csv" files contain US mortgage applications which were approved per year by Freddie Mac and were able to be matched with applicant data (race, age, gender, etc.) from HMDA and the loan performance data, including whether the applicant defaulted on their loan, and when.
+The year indicates the year the loan was originated (when the mortgage was approved and granted).

 We have added binary indicators for whether the applicant defaulted on their mortgage (failed to pay 3 or more consecutive mortgage payments) in the first six months or year of their mortgage. \
 Percentage of approved mortgage applicants who defaulted, 2020: 1.7%, 2021: 1.4%, 2022: 1.7%